Gabriel-Kissin/Pretend-Poisson-Processes/README.md

 # Pretend-Poisson-Processes
 Probability Problem - Pretend Poisson Processes

 A teaching resource for advanced probability.
 Intended as a revision of the contents of MIT's excellent postgraduate course in probability, delivered by Professor John Tsitsiklis.
-The course is part of MIT's Data Science MicroMasters, available here https://micromasters.mit.edu/ds/.
+The course is part of MIT's Data Science MicroMasters program, available here https://micromasters.mit.edu/ds/.
 (As this includes some concepts from the Statistics course in the Data Science MicroMasters, it may be best suited for preparation for the Capstone exam).

 The notebook tries to develop intuition and understanding of not only the "facts" such as the different distributions covered, QQ plots, Bayes rule etc, but also the "feelings" of how to best approach a problem, by considering several methods and looking at the pros and cons of each.